CGJennings/se3docs/docs/dm-special-urls.md

 A project URL can be used to access a file in the open project independently of where the project is stored on your computer.
 They can be useful for [automation scripts](um-proj-automation.md) and in other cases where you want to refer content stored in another part of a project.
 For example, if you have a card that contains an `<image>` markup tag, you could use a project URL to store the image alongside the card without the link breaking when the project is copied somewhere else.

-A project URL starts with `project://` and is followed by a path relative to the project root.
+A project URL starts with `project://` and is followed by a path relative to the root of the open project.